microserv-io/oauth2-token-vault/README.md

 	// Create a new token source factory factory := tokensource.NewFactory(tokensource.WithEndpoint(endpoint))

-	// Create a new client with the token source for the provider and resource owner client := oauth2.NewClient(context.Background(), factory.CreateTokenSource(context.TODO(), "google", "some-user-id"))
+	// Create a new client with the token source for the providerObj and resource owner client := oauth2.NewClient(context.Background(), factory.CreateTokenSource(context.TODO(), "google", "some-user-id"))

 	// Use the client to make requests